MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/ie-mode.md

 ## See also

 <!-- 1st link = https://docs.microsoft.com/microsoft-edge/webdriver-chromium -->
-*  [Use WebDriver to automate Microsoft Edge](/microsoft-edge/webdriver-chromium) - An overview for automating Microsoft Edge with the WebDriver protocol.
+*  [Use WebDriver to automate Microsoft Edge](/microsoft-edge/webdriver-chromium) - An overview of automating Microsoft Edge with the WebDriver protocol.
 *  [Selenium documentation](https://www.selenium.dev/documentation) - Information about WebDriver in the context of Selenium, and how to write automated WebDriver tests using Selenium.
 *  [Contact the Microsoft Edge DevTools team](../devtools-guide-chromium/contact.md) to send feedback about using WebDriver, WebDriver testing frameworks (such as Selenium), and Microsoft Edge.